Dufflebird

 Often called Prom Country, the southern mainland area around Wilsons Promontory has lots to offer visitors.
-Here are some of our guest favourites.
+Here are some of my favourites.

 Walkerville South Beach

-This is a popular beach tucked in to a corner of Waratah Bay.
-It has pretty stretches of sand, rocks to climb on, rock pools, stone arches and small (safe) surf, against the canvas of the purple hills of Wilsons Prom.
-It is easy to see why it was the inspiration for Alison Lester’s famous book Magic Beach.
-It is a kids adventure playground.
+This is a popular beach tucked into a corner of Waratah Bay.
+It has pretty stretches of sand, rocks to climb on, rock pools, stone arches and small, safe surf, all against the canvas of the purple hills of Wilsons Prom.
+It's easy to see why it was the inspiration for Alison Lester's famous book Magic Beach.
+It really is a kids' adventure playground.

-The beach is the home of the historic lime kilns.
-Lime was used as mortar and much of Melborne was built with the lime from Walkerville.
+The beach is also home to historic lime kilns.
+Lime was used as mortar and much of Melbourne was built using lime from Walkerville.
 Up to 80 men were employed mining lime, drying it in the kilns and bagging it.
-The bags were loaded on to trams and hauled along the 350m pier to be shipped away.
-The kilns were closed in 1926.
+The bags were loaded onto trams and hauled along a 350-metre pier to be shipped away.
+The kilns finally closed in 1926.

 Cape Liptrap